ropensci-archive/rcoreoa/cran-comments.md

 ---

-This version adds a few new functions, uses a new package dependency.
+This version adds a new functions, and many minor improvements.

 Thanks!
 Scott Chamberlain